oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 Alternatively, hover over the |IcEllipsisH| **More Options** menu and click the |IcView| **View** icon.

 .. image:: /user/img/reports/custom_reports_9.png
+   :alt: The actions you can perform with reports

 From the Custom Report View Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^